peterantypas/maiana/README.md

 The unit implements SOTDMA synchronization based on the very acurate 1 PPS signal from the GNSS and the UTC clock, but being a class B, it will not attempt to reserve time slots.
 It will just transmit autonomously and independently, based on Clear Channel Assessment, at the schedule permitted for class B devices.

-The system draws about 30mA from 12V in RX mode, and spikes up to 600mA during transmission (for about 30 milliseconds).
+The main board draws about 30mA from 12V in RX mode, and spikes up to 600mA during transmission (for about 30 milliseconds).
+The adapter breakouts add additional current draw, ranging from 2mA for the USB version to 30mA for the NMEA2000 version.

 ### Software